KQM-git/SRL/docs/characters/quantum/silver-wolf.md

 ---
 description: |-
   A member of the Stellaron Hunters and a genius hacker.
   She sees the universe as a massive immersive simulation game and has fun with it.
-She's mastered the skill know as "aether editing" which can be used to tamper with the data of reality.
+  She's mastered the skill known as "aether editing," which can be used to tamper with the data of reality.
 ---

 import char from '@site/src/data/characters/Silver_Wolf.json'